Salllym/Covid-19-Visualization-Dashboard/README.md

 ## Webpage Development
-### Two visualization pages, each with:
+1. Name of the site on the left of the nav which allows users to return to the landing page from any page
-1. Descriptive titles
+2. Descriptive titles
-2. The plots/visualizations
+3. The plots/visualizations
-3. Dropdown menu buttons for users to select which view they want to see on the map
+4. Dropdown menu buttons for users to select which view they want to see on the map
-4. Button that provides a link to the Global_Covid19_Data page
+5. Button that provides a link to the Global_Covid19_Data page
-5. Responsive (using media queries)
+6. Responsive (using media queries)
-4. Deployed to GitHub pages.
+7. Deployed to GitHub pages

 ## Leaflet Plot Creation